johnnolan/blog/_posts/2017-03-04-publishing-jekyll-aws-s3-cloudfront.markdown

 *Never put sensitive information in your Github Repo*

 You should now be all setup ready for continuous integration.
-Commit and Push these changes to Git and now Travis should receive the trigger and use the ```.travis.yml``` file and ```cibuild``` to execute your Jekyll and AWS S3 and Cloudfront deployment.
+Commit and Push these changes to Github and now Travis should receive the trigger and use the ```.travis.yml``` file and ```cibuild``` to execute your Jekyll and AWS S3 and Cloudfront deployment.